RileyBossi/RileyBossi/README.md

 - Work with API's

 #### Security-Focused Takeaways
-While building this project, I gained valuable insights into web application security: <br><br>
+While building this project, I gained valuable insights into web application security:
-##### Client-Side Attack Surface
-Understanding how JavaScript executes in the browser helped me recognize common vulnerabilities like DOM-based XSS, where unsanitized user input can manipulate page behavior.
+- Client-Side Attack Surface <br> Understanding how JavaScript executes in the browser helped me recognize common vulnerabilities like DOM-based XSS, where unsanitized user input can manipulate page behavior.
-##### Data Handling and Storage
-Implementing local storage for cart data illustrated the security implications of client-side data persistence, including the risks of storing sensitive information in the browser.
+- Data Handling and Storage <br> Implementing local storage for cart data illustrated the security implications of client-side data persistence, including the risks of storing sensitive information in the browser.
-##### Input Validation Importance
-Working with user interactions (product selection, quantity inputs, form submissions) reinforced the need for proper input validation and the dangers of trusting client-side controls.<br>
+- Input Validation Importance <br> Working with user interactions (product selection, quantity inputs, form submissions) reinforced the need for proper input validation and the dangers of trusting client-side controls.<br>
-##### Code Obfuscation and Reverse Engineering
-Building the application from scratch gave me insight into how attackers might analyze JavaScript code to identify business logic flaws or API endpoints.
+- Code Obfuscation and Reverse Engineering <br> Building the application from scratch gave me insight into how attackers might analyze JavaScript code to identify business logic flaws or API endpoints.

 #### Skills Developed
 JavaScript fundamentals including functions, objects, classes, and arrays